teklynk/twitch_chat_highlight/README.md

 ### What is this?

-It allows you to click on a chat message and have it display on stream inside an overlay.
-The chat sits in a custom dock in OBS.
+It allows you to highlight a chat message and have it display in an overlay.
+Could be used on a Talk Show or Just Chatting stream when answering viewer questions on stream.
+This is similar to [Social Stream Ninja](https://github.com/steveseguin/social_stream#readme) however, I feel this is much simpler and low tech.
+No browser extensions, no Twitch chat pop-out window and is easier to implement.

+**Notes:** This only works with Twitch chat.

+### [Try it here](https://twitch-chat-highlight.pages.dev/)
 The site will generate 2 links.
 One for the browser source overlay and one for the custom dock.

-### [Try it here](https://twitch-chat-highlight.pages.dev/)

 ### Sample